What is Shouting Often Written In?

 Was All Caps Always Used To Shout?

-The use of all caps as a way to shout when texting others has become such a common case that people often forget that it wasn’t always this way.
+The use of all caps as a way to shout when texting others has become so common that people often forget it wasn’t always this way.
 According to Dictionary.com, the English we know today didn’t even have a lowercase form back in Roman script.
-This uppercase-only script was called majuscule which simply means that they just YELLED ALL THE TIME.
+This uppercase-only script was called majuscule, which simply means that they just YELLED ALL THE TIME.

 With time, scripts evolved to include the lowercase or minuscule writing we know today, and eventually, the combination just clicked.
 It not only introduced a way to convey the important bits but also provided an easier reading experience.